jon-jacky/home/recent.md

   basic character and structural changes. ...
 As I continue, and start to focus more on sound ...
 I do a lot of reading out loud to help me determine whether the sound is working. ...
-When I’m finding joy in a paragraph, there’s really no sentence where I’m getting bored."
+When I’m finding joy in a paragraph, there’s really no sentence where I’m getting bored. ...
+  I keep a giant, running document of bits and pieces from books I love. ...
+When I feel confused and lost ...
+I just go back to the document and start reading.  ...
+I think there’s never been a time when that hasn’t sparked something in me, and given me an idea or a thought that can bring me back to my own writing ..."

  5 Sep 2018